 Teaching and learning assessment

 A variety of teaching and learning methods are used on the degree including lectures, seminars, supervised group-work sessions, directed reading, blended learning using Blackboard Learn, case study work, directed electronic information retrieval, independent learning, and a work-based-learning opportunity to impart knowledge and understanding of the subject.
 In addition, a broad range of assessment methods are utilised to measure knowledge and understanding of the subject, including academic essays; report writing; policy analysis/policy brief-writing; directed seminar discussions, small-group project work; writing and delivering seminar papers; presentations; online tests; the dissertation, e-portfolios, blogs and unseen examinations.

 Students with two distinctions, two merits and four passes in the HND in Health and Social Care may enter year two directly.
 Please contact the Faculty for further information.

 Graduates who progress to the four year social work degree programme can qualify for up to two years exemption.

 Careers & opportunities

 In this section

-The degree is excellent preparation for a wide range of careers within the health and social services sector and further afield.
-Graduates have high employment rates, many working in health care settings, voluntary agencies and residential care.
-You will be well-equipped with the skills to further your thinking and develop your career in local and central government, in consultancy or in management in private or voluntary social care providers.
-This degree will enable students to apply for the fast track relevant graduate route in social work.
-Our graduates have also progressed to post-graduate professional training in related areas such as health promotion, public health and community and youth work.
-Opportunities are also available for post-graduate study for a higher degree, including at PhD level.
+This degree is excellent preparation for a wide range of careers within the health and social services sector and further afield.
+Graduates have high employment rates with many working in health and social care or related areas and are well-equipped with the knowledge and skills to develop a career in local and central government, in consultancy or management and in research settings.
+This degree will enable students to apply for the fast-track relevant graduate route in social work.
+Our graduates have also progressed to postgraduate study in related areas such as health promotion, public health and community and youth work.

 Work placement / study abroad